Scientific Name

 Description

-The mature plant reaches a width of 12 feet (3.7 m) and produces flowers annually.
-The flowers are white with a purple or pink tint, open at night, and close in the morning.
-They are funnel-shaped, up to 4 inches (10 cm) long and 3 inches (7.5 cm) in diameter, and usually appear from late spring to early fall.
-Fruits are about the size of a tennis ball, bear deciduous spiny areoles, and contain sweet pulp and glossy seeds.
+A mature plant can reach a width of 12 feet (3.7 m) and produce flowers annually.
+The flowers are white with a purple or pink tint and open at night, and close in the morning.
+They are funnel-shaped, usually appear from late spring to early fall, and can reach a length of 4 inches (10 cm) and a diameter of 3 inches (7.5 cm).
+The fruits are about the size of a tennis ball, bear deciduous spiny areoles, and contain sweet pulp and glossy seeds.

 Hardiness

-USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25°F (-3.9°C) to 50°F (10°C).

 How to Grow and Care

-Like most cacti, Cereus are fairly low-maintenance and hardy.
-Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
+Like most cacti, Cereus is a fairly low-maintenance and hardy plant.
+Ensure they receive sufficient water without becoming waterlogged, especially during the summer, and fertilize them for optimal results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant them.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
 If so, ensure the soil is dry and remove the pot.
 Knock away old soil, prune out rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
-Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
+Ensure that you do not overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.

 These cacti propagate quite easily from cuttings.
 Simply sever a branch and replant in moist, well-drained soil.